hstevenscli/gruvy-drive/README.md

 - **File Upload**: Upload files to the server directory.
 - **File Download**: Download files from the server directory.
 - **File Deletion**: Delete files from the server directory.
-- **YouTube Video Downloader**: Download YouTube videos directly into the server directory by providing a URL or search terms.

 ## Authorization and Security